mekken2/mekken2/README.md

 ### Hi there, I'm Mekken👋

-## I'm a Student, Chess hobbyist and a Weeb!!
+## I'm a Student, Chess hobbyist and fitness enthusiast!

-- 🔭 BTech Freshman, Information Technology Branch at VIT, Vellore! 😀
+- 🔭 BTech Pre-Final Year, Information Technology Branch at VIT, Vellore! 😀
-- 🌱 I’m currently learning ML and Competitive Coding.
+- 🌱 I’m currently learning Data Science.
 - 👯 I’m looking to collaborate with other content creators and developers.
-- 🥅 2022 Goals: Be fluent in Machine Learning and make strong profile on Codechef and Hackerrank.
+- 🥅 2023 Goals: Be fluent in Machine Learning and do 2 internships.
-- ⚡ Fun fact: Anime != Cartoon.
+- ⚡ Fun fact: Chess is not boring.

 ### Connect with me: